MichaelStott/tech-squawks/web/content/_index.md

 # Howdy!

-Welcome to Tech Squawks, a website for learning cloud computing technologies and concepts, using popular programming languages such as Typescript, Javascript, Python, Go, or Java.
+Welcome to Tech Squawks, a website for learning cloud computing technologies and concepts, using popular programming languages such as Typescript, Javascript, Python, or Go.
 This site is a work in progress, so check back frequently for new tutorials and updates!

 ### Hands-On Learning